Monday, May 27, 2024

 Or do they merely mean

-to petal a purple music
+to flout a fluted music

-of fluted blooms
+of wounded blooms

-until there could
+until there may

 be some chance